storm77/universal-systemless-installer/README.md

               >>> Xposed Universal Systemless Installer v0.1b by st0rm <<<

 <B>Features:</B></BR>
-* universal: works on all devices xposed is written for (auto-detect cpu and sdk)</BR>
+* universal: works on all devices xposed is written for (auto-detect cpu and sdk during install)</BR>
 * futureproof: compatible with any future versions of xposed-framework ( v87+ )</BR>
-* trustability: installs and patches from official xposed-framework zipfiles</BR>
+* trustability: installs and patches the official xposed-framework zipfiles</BR>
 * compatible: also works with any unofficial release although not tested</BR>
 * secure: xposed.img is mounted read-only</BR>
 * small: smallest possible footprint for xposed.img</BR>